Why Biden's Climate Measures Didn't Pass the US Congress | World

 For fiscal 2022, the Federal Emergency Management Agency (FEMA) will direct $2.3 billion to the Building Infrastructure and Communities Resilient (BRIC) program.
 The amount is double that of last year.

-According to the White House press office, the actions promoted focus on:
+According to the White House press office, the actions promoted are focused on:

 - Protect the community from excessive heat and the impacts of climate change.
 Therefore, part of the budget will be directed to increasing the resilience of cities to extreme situations, such as droughts, forest fires and extreme heat waves;